NotNite/RNSReloaded/RNSReloaded.Fullmetal/README.md

 ## Shops and Treasurespheres
 The amount of Treasurespheres is the same as a regular run.
 There are an increased amount of Shops, one at the beginning of each area, including Pale Keep.
-In order to ensure that Fullmetal's DPS checks are steeply more difficult than a regular game, the treasurespheres are placed in relatively similar locations in terms of enemy levels.
+In order to ensure that Fullmetal's DPS checks are not steeply more difficult than a regular game, the treasurespheres are placed in relatively similar locations in terms of enemy levels.
 To see the exact placement of Treasurespheres, see the Enemy Levels section.

 ## Rewards